WMUZ-FM

-WMUZ-FM (103.5 MHz) is a commercial FM radio station licensed to Detroit, Michigan.
+WMUZ-FM (103.5 MHz) is a commercial radio station licensed to Detroit, Michigan.
 It is owned by Crawford Broadcasting and is known as The Light.
-Most hours, WMUZ-FM has a Contemporary Christian music format.
+WMUZ-FM has a Contemporary Christian music format.
 In late mornings and during the evening, WMUZ-FM carries Christian talk and teaching shows from religious leaders including Jim Daly, Joyce Meyer, James Dobson, J. Vernon McGee and John MacArthur.

 WMUZ-FM has an effective radiated power (ERP) of 50,000 watts.
 The studios and transmitter are on Capitol Avenue near Burt Road in the Weatherby section of Detroit.
+WMUZ-FM transmits in HD and simulcasts religious sister stations WCHB and WRDT on its second and third digital subchannels respectively.

 History

 The station signed on the air on November 11, 1958.
 The call sign was WMUZ.
 The station originally was powered at 110,000 watts, before the Federal Communications Commission (FCC) set 50,000 watts as the maximum for stations in the Detroit area.
 WMUZ-FM reduced its power to the standard 50,000 watts when it relocated to a taller tower.
 In effect, it kept the same Class B coverage area, despite the reduction in power.

 WMUZ-FM has always been owned by Crawford Broadcasting.
 Its original general manager was Dr. Al Black while Crawford Broadcasting founder Percy Crawford was the president.
 After Percy's death, his son Donald took over his role.
 In addition to carrying brokered Christian radio programs, WMUZ once aired ethnic shows on the weekend, including broadcasts in Polish, Romanian, Arabic and German.

 On August 24, 2017, Crawford Broadcasting acquired a Detroit AM station at 1200 kHz.
 It put the WMUZ call sign on that station, requiring 103.5 to add the "-FM" suffix to its call letters.
 As many of the Christian talk and teaching programs moved over to the AM station, WMUZ-FM increased its hours playing Christian Contemporary music.